prataprc/prataprc.github.io.v1/_contents/golang-variables-in-range-loop.rst

-:title: scope of variables declared in range loop - golang
+:title: golang - variables in range loop
 :author: prataprc

 Golang provides an interesting construct to range over arrays and maps.
 For